 Recent studies show high glutamate levels prior to menstruation.

 Aggression, reduced cognitive abilities and forgetfulness, increases in accidents.

 Fatigue, headache, breast tenderness, bloating, pelvic & joint pains, acne, appetite changes, swelling.

 Treatment is symptomatizing.
-Women must recognize PMS and visit the gynecologist immediately.
+Women must recognize PMS and visit the best obstetrician and gynecologists in Dwarka, Delhi immediately.

 In mild cases, avoiding caffeine, salt, alcohol, exercising can help.

 In mild and moderate cases-Vitamin B6, Magnesium, calcium supplement, eating small frequent meals, physical activity to lift moods and improve depression, stress management can help.
 NSAID drugs like aspirin can help in reducing pain.